Maco5/lafvin-4wd-smart-car/PROJECT_OVERVIEW.md

 ## Performance Improvements

 Calibration and iterative debugging improved sensor accuracy, servo synchronisation and overall system reliability.
-The vehicle now exhibits responsive obstacle avoidance and repeatable manipulator actions.
+The vehicle now exhibits responsive obstacle avoidance and repeatable manipulator actions based on code uploaded to the microcontroller.

 ## Personal Reflection